CodyReichert/materializer/README.txt

 Code
 - materializer.php, in this directory, is the entry point for the plugin.
 Everything stems from there.
 - shortcodes.php initializes the MaterializerShortcodes class (from which all of Materializers' shortcodes extend into their class), and requires all of the files in components/.
 - The components/ directory contains a file for each set of shortcodes (eg, buttons.php).
-- The scripts/ director contains all of the css and javascript files (only a couple).
+- The scripts/ directory contains two subdirectories: dist/ and src/
+  - src contains the actual source files (scss and javascript)
+  - dist contains the compile source files (css and js).
+The compiled files are not obfuscated in any way.
+They are just minified to maintain fast page loads.
+The unminified versions are bundled with the plugin
+  - The static/src directory is setup with npm for dependencies and webpack for development, which also handles the compilation for dist/

 Dependencies